wyrover/KeygenMe/README.md

 KeygenMe
 ========

-his is an KeygenMe I wrote a while back for a number of reverse engineering community's I frequent.
+This is an KeygenMe I wrote a while back for a number of reverse engineering community's I frequent.
 It's designed to be more educative than it is challenging, I wanted to demonstrate some common protection techniques used by executable protectors such as ASProtect and Enigma, alongside showing how a more complex license key system would work.
 For this reason, strings are not encrypted and the KeygenMe has been made intentionally verbose for ease of debugging and understanding.

 So what protection does this thing employ?
 1. Uses a Memory CRC check to verify internal routines have not been tampered with or ridden with breakpoints